snphillips/art-thief/README.md

 ## Geetting Started

-1) Get an API key from the Cooper Hewitt Museum.
-Read about the Cooper Hewitt Museum API: https://collection.cooperhewitt.org/api/
+1) Get an API access token from the Cooper Hewitt Museum.
-Sign up for an access token.
 Copy this token and save it for later.
 Give it delete access: https://collection.cooperhewitt.org/api/oauth2/authenticate/like-magic/

 2) Clone the repo